ai4ce/DiscoNet/README.md

 This project is not possible without these great codebases.

 ## Citation
-If you find FLAT useful in your research, please cite:
+If you find V2X-Sim 1.0 or DiscoNet useful in your research, please cite:
 ```
-@InProceedings{Li_2021_ICCV,
-      title = {Fooling LiDAR Perception via Adversarial Trajectory Perturbation},
+@InProceedings{Li_2021_NeurIPS,
+    title = {Learning Distilled Collaboration Graph for Multi-Agent Perception},
-      author = {Li, Yiming and Wen, Congcong and Juefei-Xu, Felix and Feng, Chen},
+    author = {Li, Yiming and Ren, Shunli and Wu, Pengxiang and Chen, Siheng and Feng, Chen and Zhang, Wenjun},
-      booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+    booktitle = {Thirty-fifth Conference on Neural Information Processing Systems (NeurIPS 2021)},
-      month = {October},
     year = {2021}
 }
 ```